Aex12/jokes-test-fullstack/README.md

 `podman run -dp 5000:5000 -t jokes-app`

+(Remember that we can replace "podman" here with "docker" if we want to use Docker as our container backend)

 This will serve the app on http://localhost:5000
 ### How can I stop the app from running?
 After we're done testing the app, we need to run: